 Key protections under California worker intimidation law include:

-- Mandatory Meetings: Bosses cannot force workers to attend meetings discussing political or religious matters.
+- Mandatory Meetings: Bosses cannot legally force workers to attend meetings discussing political or religious matters.

 - Threats and Retaliation: Employers are prohibited from threatening or retaliating against employees who decline to participate.